 The purpose of a two-party system is to offer the voter a clear-cut choice in elections.
 This should not be blurred by backroom deals, or even the appearance of such.

 My advice to finance chairs, treasurers, elected officials and candidates is this: Be careful who you accept or solicit donations from.
+Just because you receive it doesn't mean you have to deposit it.

 This applies to both parties; it was not long ago that the county Democrats under Scudiery were accepting donations from gangsta developer Anthony Spalliero.